-In accordance with section 3(a) of 10 CFR part 430, subpart C, appendix A ("appendix A"), applicable to BVM equipment under 10 CFR 431.4, DOE notes that it is deviating from the provision in appendix A regarding the pre-NOPR stages for an energy conservation standards rulemaking.
-Section 6(a)(2) of appendix A states that if the Department determines it is appropriate to proceed with a rulemaking (after initiating the rulemaking process through an early assessment), the preliminary stages of a rulemaking to issue or amend an energy conservation standard that DOE will undertake will be a framework document and preliminary analysis, or an advance notice of proposed rulemaking ("ANOPR").
+In accordance with section 3(a) of 10 CFR part 430, subpart C, appendix A ("appendix A"), DOE notes that it is deviating from the provision in appendix A regarding the pre-NOPR stages for an energy conservation standards rulemaking.
+Section 6(a)(2) of appendix A states that if the Department determines it is appropriate to proceed with a rulemaking, the preliminary stages of a rulemaking to issue or amend an energy conservation standard that DOE will undertake will be a framework document and preliminary analysis, or an advance notice of proposed rulemaking ("ANOPR").
 DOE is opting to deviate from this step by publishing a preliminary analysis without a framework document.
-A framework document is intended to introduce and summarize the various analyses DOE conducts during the rulemaking process and requests initial feedback from interested parties.
-As discussed further in the following section, prior to this notification of the preliminary analysis, DOE issued an early assessment request for information ("RFI") in which DOE identified and sought comment on the analyses conducted in support of the most recent energy conservation standards rulemaking (i.e., 81 FR 1028; January 8, 2016 (the "January 2016 Final Rule")).
-85 FR 35394 (June 10, 2020) (the "June 2020 RFI").
-DOE provided a 60-day comment period for the early assessment RFI.
-85 FR 35394.
-As DOE is intending to rely on substantively the same analytical methods as in the most recent rulemaking, publication of a framework document would be largely redundant with the published early assessment RFI.
-As such, DOE is not publishing a framework document.
+A framework document is intended to introduce and summarize generally the various analyses DOE conducts during the rulemaking process and requests initial feedback from interested parties.
+As discussed further in the following section, prior to this notification of the preliminary analysis, DOE issued a request for information ("RFI") on June 4, 2021, in which DOE discussed the dehumidifier energy conservation standards final rule published on June 13, 2016 (81 FR 38338; "June 2016 Final Rule").
+86 FR 29964 ("June 2021 RFI").
+In that RFI, DOE requested comment on whether there were changes to the technologies considered as part of the June 2016 Final Rule that would affect potential amended standards and on any aspect of its economic justification analysis.
+86 FR 29964, 29965-29966.
+While DOE received comments on the